CharlotteBenadiba/Data-Analyst-Bootcamp/week3/day1/lesson2.md

 - **Technology**: Used in product development, user experience optimization, and innovation.

 In each of these fields, data analysis helps in identifying trends, making predictions, and optimizing processes.
+✅ Knowledge Check:  Give an example of how predictive analysis can be utilized in the healthcare sector.

 ---
 ## The concept of data-driven decision making